 If this does not resolve the issue, you may then appeal under Section 114, 115 or 116 of the CIL Regulations.
 You can appeal direct to the Valuation Office Agency

 There are also provisions to appeal against the Council taking enforcement action in relation to the non-payment of CIL.
-Further information on CIL Appeals (including where enforcement action has been taken) can be found on the Planning Portal here as well as in the Council’s CIL Guide for Developers and Applicants.
+Further information on CIL Appeals can be found in the Council’s CIL Guide for Developers and Applicants downloadable from this page.

 Back to top